zediious/raptor-web/config/README.md

 ### **DISCORD_BOT_DESCRIPTION**
 A description for the Discord Bot, used when creating the Bot

-### **USE_GLOBAL_ANNOUNCEMENT and SCRAPE_SERVER_ANNOUNCEMENT**
-These two settings control whether global announcements and server announcements are used.
-These settings are currently in development, setting them to False will result in errors.

 # *Email*

 ### **USE_CONSOLE_EMAIL**
 If this is set to False, then emails sent by the application will *actually* be sent using the SMPT mail driver.
 While True, emails will be "sent" to the console as messages.
-Do NOT set this to True until you have configured the below settings and are ready to send emails.
+Do NOT set this to False until you have configured the below settings and are ready to send emails.

 ### **EMAIL_HOST**
 The domain name/IP address for the SMTP server you wish to use.
 For example, gmail's SMTP domain is `smtp.gmail.com`.
 If you are using self-hosted email, you will place your connection address here.